pelavarre/byobash/macos/README.md

     0o7777 2 . , Base  # 0b1111_1111_1111

-and pushing a Modular Int as Top of Stack opens up the 4th Folder of visually identical Button Files, and we've taught 9 Buttons to work differently here
+and pushing a Modular Int as Top of Stack opens up a 4th Folder of visually identical Button Files, and we've taught 9 Buttons to work differently here

       x&-x  shrink  7  8  9  y^x